reiver/golang-backend-training/README.md

 To help make your code more manageable, let's put all the flag code into a separate file named: `flags.go`

+So that your code base will look something like:
+* main.go
+* flags.go

 Once you have done that, do a `go build` and make sure everything still works.

 ## 2.4.
 Flags Sub Directory